Seven Math Skills your Child Will Learn in 4th Grade

 6. Work with fractions

 Fourth graders generally have a basic understanding of fractions, but now they’ll learn more about equivalence and multiplying fractions.
 In fourth grade, students will learn how to compare two fractions with different denominators or different numerators.
 They will also work on multiplying fractions by a whole number.

 Students in fourth grade are developing an understanding of both large numbers and numbers less than 1, like fractions and decimals.
 In fourth grade, students will compare two decimals to the hundredths place.

 There’s a lot of math learning that will happen over the course of fourth grade - make time to check in with your child regularly to hear all about it!

-Lily Jones loves all things learning.
+Written by Lily Jones, Lily loves all things learning.
 She has been a kindergarten & first grade teacher, instructional coach, curriculum developer, and teacher trainer.
 She loves to look at the world with curiosity and inspire people of all ages to love learning.
 She lives in California with her husband, two kids, and a little dog.